Kotak-Neo/kotak-neo-api/README.md

 # Setup Callbacks for websocket events (Optional)
 client.on_message = on_message  # called when message is received from websocket
-client.on_error = on_error  # called when any error or exception occurs in code or websocket client.on_close = None  # called when websocket connection is closed client.on_open = None  # called when websocket successfully connects
+client.on_error = on_error  # called when any error or exception occurs in code or websocket client.on_close = on_close  # called when websocket connection is closed
+client.on_open = on_open  # called when websocket successfully connects

 # Once 2FA has you can place the order by using below function
 client.place_order(exchange_segment='', product='', price='', order_type='', quantity=12, validity='', trading_symbol='',